 What clairvoyants see tend to differ from psychic to psychic, because of its subjective nature.
-Some people only get vague impressions, while others may see archetypes or symbols, colors, auras, geometric shapes, or actual images of people, events and places.
+Each psychic or medium tend to develop their own 'psychic vocabulary' or personal set of psychic symbols over time.
+Some psychics only get vague impressions, while others may see archetypes or symbols, colors, auras, geometric shapes, or actual imagery of people, events and places.
 Some clairvoyants also report a rare form of ‘x-ray vision’, which is known as etheric vision.

 Seeing these ‘mental movies’ is similar to when you recall vivid memories, but I don’t know the places, people or events I see.
-True clairvoyant visions are always unfamiliar or unrecognizable to me.
-On rare occasions I even see things that I have no name for, or find very difficult to describe, because I have never seen anything like it before!
-These visions are the most difficult to translate or interpret during psychic readings.
+Pure clairvoyant visions tend to be unfamiliar or unrecognizable to me.
+On rare occasions I even see things that I have no name for, or find very difficult to describe, because I have never seen anything like it before.
+These visions are the most difficult to translate or interpret during psychic and mediumship readings.

-Sometimes I do see memories from my own life, or images from films, television programs or books.
-I do not, however, consider these symbolic images to be clairvoyant visions.
+Often, I do see memories from my own life, or images from films, television programs or books.
+I do not, however, consider these symbolic images to always be clairvoyant visions per se.
 Instead they are merely the product of a ‘mind filter’ which enables me to interpret or translate some of the clairsentient or precognitive information I pick up during readings.
 It basically enables me to match up a mental picture to an intuitive feeling or sensation, which makes it easier for me to interpret it for my client.

 Clairvoyance is especially challenging, because it requires a lot of self-knowledge and a lack of preconceived ideas or prejudice.
 The clairvoyant must have the ability to distinguish clearly between three things: your own thoughts, ideas and feelings, as opposed to the thoughts, ideas and feelings of others, as well as the true clairvoyant images or visions that are not native to your own mind.